DeltaV-Station/Delta-v/LEGAL.md

 The Authors retain all copyright to their respective work here submitted.

-## License

-All images, models, and rigging files in this repository are licensed under the Creative Commons Attribution-ShareAlike 3.0 United States license, unless otherwise stated.
-See `LICENSE-ASSETS`.

 ## Code license

-### IMPORTANT

 Content contributed to this repository after commit 87c70a89a67d0521a56388e6b1c3f2cb947943e4 is licensed under the GNU Affero General Public License version 3.0, unless otherwise stated.
 See `LICENSE-AGPLv3.txt`.